Americans return to U.S. after two weeks on coronavirus-affected cruise

 The coronavirus outbreak has killed 1,770 people in China and five elsewhere, with Chinese officials reporting another 2,048 cases on Monday, raising the total to 70,548.

-The cruise ship Diamond Princess, with 3,700 passengers total, held by far the largest cluster of cases outside China with around 400 people testing positive.
-The ship had been ordered to stay under quarantine off Japan on Feb.
-3.
+The cruise ship Diamond Princess, with 3,700 passengers total, held by far the largest cluster of cases outside China with more than 400 people testing positive.

+The ship was ordered to stay under quarantine at Yokohama port on Feb.
+3 after an 80-year-old Hong Kong man, who was on board from Jan.
+20 to Jan.
+25, developed the virus.

+Some relatives of passengers criticized the decision to quarantine people on the ship given the possibility that the virus would spread to uninfected people on board.

+Ashley Rhodes-Courter, Blake’s sister, told CNN that their mother’s insulin would have run out were it not for an extraordinary effort to resupply her on board.
+But she said her parents were willing to endure further quarantine for the greater good.

+“They know that this is the responsible choice for the protection of thousands of others,” Rhodes-Courter said.
+“And if that means my parents using a porta-potty a little longer than they had hoped, then they’re willing to do that and abide by the rules.”

-Before the arrival of the sickened passengers from the cruise, U.S. officials had reported 15 cases in seven states, most of them travelers who had returned from China but also three who had been evacuated on previous, U.S.-chartered planes repatriating Americans.
+Before the arrival of the sickened passengers from the cruise, U.S. officials had reported 15 cases in seven states, most of them travelers who had returned from China but also three who had been evacuated on other U.S.-chartered planes repatriating Americans.

 Previously, more than 40 Americans on the Diamond Princess had tested positive, and U.S. health officials said they would remain in Japan for treatment.